vansh-goel/My-Name/CONTRIBUTING.md

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on <a href="https://github.com/vansh-goel/My-Name">My-Name</a>

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our <a href="https://github.com/github/docs/blob/main/CODE_OF_CONDUCT.md">Code of Conduct</a> to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.